debbiemarkslab/BEAR/docs/source/usage.rst

 Usage
 #####

-``bear_model`` provides tools for working with Bayesian embedded autoregressive (BEAR) models, proposed in Amin et al. (link TODO).
-Preprocessing is done using KMC and models are trained via empirical Bayes in TensorFlow.

-To run the example models below, you will need to clone the `package repository`_.
+This is a library for building Bayesian embedded autoregressive (BEAR) models, proposed in Amin et al. (link TODO).
+It provides (1) a script for extracting summary statistics from large sequence datasets (which relies on KMC), (2) a python package with tools for building BEAR models in general (which relies on TensorFlow), and (3) scripts for training and evaluating specific example BEAR models.
+To use the package, follow the installation instructions and clone the `package repository`_.

 .. _package repository: https://github.com/AlanNawzadAmin/BEAR